 Appearance

-The food grooves, anus, and mouth are on the lower side.
+Their mouth includes a small Aristotle’s lantern.
+The food grooves, anus, and mouth are on the aboral side.

-Another interesting physical characteristic is their ability to change shape and size.
+One of their interesting external features is the ability to change shape and size.
 When buried in the sand, this species can flatten itself out to increase its surface area and make it easier to move through the sand.
-At the same time, it can also contract its arms and raise its body off the sand to create a bowl-shaped depression that protects it from ocean currents.
+At the same time, it can also contract its arms and raise its circular body off the sand to create a bowl-shaped carapace that protects it from ocean currents.
+It has a water-vascular system from the internal cavity that connects with tube feet.
+Eggs are pale orange and are covered by a thick jelly coat which keeps adults from eating the eggs.

 Habitat